Cucamelons may look like tiny watermelons, but they taste more like sour cucumbers.

 Seeds should be planted 1 inch deep and 6 to 10 inches apart.
 Cucamelons are more drought tolerant and more rugged than other cucumbers, but they are slow growers, at first.
 Since cucumbers perform best in rich soil with a pH of 5.5 to 6.5, your cucamelons will probably benefit from moderate acidification, and top dressing the planting area with aged compost is always a good idea.

-It is difficult, at first, to put your mind’s expectation of a watermelon flavor aside, when biting into a cucamelon.
-And this leads to disappointment, because cucamelons don’t taste anything like watermelon.
 The actual flavor is more akin to a tangy cucumber crossed with a fava bean.
 If you expect watermelon, you probably won’t like it.
 If, instead, you can bite into these grape-sized fruits with an open mind, you may end up with a new garden favorite!

 You can grow a surprising amount of food in your own yard.
 Ask me how!